 Students must register before attending classes.
 A student is not to remain in class unless the Registrar has notified the instructor by class roster of his or her admittance.
 Preliminary class rosters are modified during the semester.
-The class grade rosters are distributed to each instructor before the end of the semester.
+The class grade rosters are available online at the end of the semester.